Parking & Transit Information Spring 2021

 When using the pay lots, individuals should make a note of their license plate information since this information is required during the payment process.
 Kiosks only accept a credit or debit card and do not accept cash.
 Individuals will enter their card in the slot and follow the prompts to complete the payment.
 Payment must be made at the time the car is parked for the estimated time the vehicle will be parked in the lot.

 There is an option to enter a phone number during the payment process.
 This allows the system to send a text message approximately 10 minutes before expiration time reminding them time is about to expire.
 If additional time is needed, replying to the text with minutes in 60 minute increments allows the system to charge their payment card for the additional time plus a convenience fee of 25 cents.

-For complete information on all student permits for the fall 2020 semester, please visit our News Webpage
+For complete information on all student permits for the Spring 2021 semester, please visit our News Webpage

 Permit Purchase Options